I took a Sho’t Left to Mpumalanga in March 2019 with South African Tourism.

 Our friendly guide, from Ntwanano Safaris, was waiting for us when we arrived.
 He would be our guide for the duration of the trip.

-My eyes were glued to the view from the car window throughout the car ride to our first stop.
 One of my favourite things about Mpumalanga is how green it is.
 I am convinced that I saw every shade of green during that car ride.
-It is magnificent.

 I had never been to Sudwala Caves before, so I was looking forward to this being our first stop.
 It’s dark and eery inside the cave and the cool, damp air is a nice relief from the heat outside.
 Our knowledgeable guide educated us about the history of the caves as we navigated through the cave.